 Affiliation with a prestigious ballet company also substantially impacts earnings.
 Dancers associated with well-known companies like the American Ballet Theatre generally receive higher salaries due to the company’s reputation and the opportunities it provides.

-A dancer’s skill level and experience are pivotal, with seasoned professionals earning more.
-Consistent salaries are more likely for those affiliated with a ballet company than freelancers.
+A dancer’s skill level and experience are pivotal, and seasoned professionals earn more.
+Consistent salaries are more likely for those affiliated with a ballet company than for freelancers.

 Entry-Level vs. Experienced Ballet Dancers